 You could easily spend a long weekend camping, hiking, biking, and exploring this scenic area.
-But if you only have one day to explore this mesmerizing park heres what you should do and how to spend it.
+But if you only have one day to explore Arches, I got you covered.

 *I have sprinkled some affiliate links in this post that gives me a small commission at no extra cost to you if you decided to make a purchase.
 All proceeds go to keep Jess traveling and coffee ☕️.
 I thank you in advance.

-This hike should take about 2 hours round trip and is personally one of my favorite hikes that I’ve ever done.
+The Delicate Arch hike time should take about 2 hours round trip and one of the best hikes in Arches.

-Once you’re back at your car, continue driving through the park towards Devils Garden Tailhead, which is at the end of the park.
+Once you’re back at your car, continue driving through the park towards the Devils Garden Arches aka the Devil’s Garden Trail, which is at the end of the park.
 Stop at Sand Dune Arch, Broken Arch, and Skyline Arch along the way.

-Skyline Arch is 1 mile up the road from the Sand Dune and Broken Arch Trailhead and you won’t have to walk far from your car to be able to see it.
+Skyline Arch is 1 mile up the road from the Sand Dune and Broken Arch Trailhead and you won’t have to walk far from your car to be able to see Skyline Arch.

 Landscape Arch Trail ↑